pellse/assembler/README.md

 [:arrow_up:](#table-of-contents)

 ## Infinite Stream of Data
-In situations where an infinite or very large stream of data is being handled, such as dealing with 100,000+ customers, the Assembler Library needs to completely drain the upstream from `getCustomers()` to gather all correlation IDs (customerId).
+In situations where an infinite or very large stream of data is being handled, such as dealing with 100,000+ customers, CohereFlux needs to completely drain the upstream from `getCustomers()` to gather all correlation IDs (customerId).
 This can lead to resource exhaustion if not handled correctly.
 To mitigate this issue, the stream can be split into multiple smaller streams and processed in batches.
 Most reactive libraries already support this concept.
 Below is an example of this approach, utilizing [Project Reactor](https://projectreactor.io):
 ```java
 Flux<Transaction> transactionFlux = getCustomers()
   .windowTimeout(100, ofSeconds(5))